 In traditional tea circles, Golden Eyebrow is held as a very prestigious tea, one to be served proudly and enhance friendship.
 Made using buds and top two leaves, it is a fine pluck of the early spring harvest.
-Then the tender leaves are crafted and shaped long & thin like an eyebrow and fully oxidized.
-Steeped this tea offers sweet, fruity and flowery flavors.
+The tender leaves are crafted and shaped long & thin like an eyebrow and fully oxidized.
+Steeped this tea offers sweet, fruity, and flowery flavors.
 Perhaps it is in these lasting & sweet after-tastes, these very moments that contribute to its attribute of enhancing friendship.

+Tasting Notes.
 Golden Eyebrow offers a very fragrant aroma.
 Aroma is strong honey.
-First steep will yield sweet, fruity and flowery flavors.
-Note, the taste is mellow and sweet, then offering hints of honeysuckle.
-It is a complex and multi-flavored tea.
-As the leaves open, it offers multiple infusions.
+First steep will yield sweet, fruity, and flowery flavors.
+The second infusion opens more fruit flavors and notes of caramel.
+Note, the finish will bring hints of honeysuckle.

-Given this tea's complexity, we advise keeping the water temperature lower using water at 185 - 195 F. Use 3-4 grams of leaf or a round tablespoon easpoon for 8-12 ounces of water.
+Brewing Suggestions.
+Given this tea's complexity, we advise keeping the water temperature lower using water at 185 - 195 F. Use 3-4 grams of leaf or a tablespoon for 8 ounces of water.
 Steep for 1.5 to two minutes and taste.
-The first steep will awaken the leaves releasing first notes of silky mouth feel and fruity flavors.
-The second infusion opens more fruit flavors and some notes of caramel.
-This is truly a tea that will steep multiple times and release a spectrum of flavors to enjoy.
+As the leaves open, it offers multiple infusions.
+This is truly a tea that will steep multiple times to release a spectrum of flavors.